 For seniors, the risk of eye conditions increases significantly.
 We monitor for cataracts, as well as potentially sight-threatening eye diseases, such as diabetic retinopathy, macular degeneration and glaucoma.
 Detecting these conditions in a timely manner and appropriate management is crucial to your long term eye health.
 We highly recommend seeing us yearly for a thorough eye examination, which includes dilation and retinal imaging.

-Dr. Walker and Dr. Folk are accepting new patients and welcoming their returning patients alike.
-Click “here” https://inspiredeyes.janeapp.com/ to book a Vision Wellness Assessment appointment.
+Dr. Walker is accepting new patients and welcomes his returning patients alike.
+Click on the “Book Appointment Now” button below to book a Vision Wellness Assessment appointment.
 We look forward to seeing you!

-Dr. Danny Walker hails from Mississauga, Ontario, and has been practicing Optometry in the Okanagan since 2015.
-Dr. Walker completed both his Bachelor of Science and Doctor of Optometry degrees at the University of Waterloo, graduating in 2012.
+Dr. Danny Walker completed both his Bachelor of Science and Doctor of Optometry degrees at the University of Waterloo, graduating in 2012.
 He was voted by his fellow classmates to receive the Dr. Michael Gutwein Memorial Award in his final year of Optometry school, awarded to the most social and involved student in the class.
 Upon graduation, he moved to Corner Brook, Newfoundland for three years, where he had the opportunity to practice full-scope Optometry in a variety of rural locations.
-Dr. Walker has completed additional training in the area of Vision Therapy & Neuro-Visual Rehabilitation, as well as Ocular Wellness & Nutrition.
-He is a member in good standing with COVT&R, and the OWNS.
-These areas are complementary to his passion for protecting and maintaining optimal visual health throughout life.